 The answer, of course, is a rousing YES!
-Model for model, electric dryers cost from \$20\to \$40 less than gas dryers.
+Model for model, electric dryers cost from \$20 to \$40 less than gas dryers.
 And every electric dryer is backed by Edison's No-Charge repair service.
 No charge for any electrical parts.
 No charge for labor.
 Edison is the only utility company in this area that offers no-charge repair service.
 Can you get this kind of worry-free assurance with a gas dryer?
 Sure-with a manufacturer's repair service policy.
 But it will cost you up to \$120 over the first five years of operation alone!

 One thing more.
 Edison's No-Charge repair service applies even if you don't buy your dryer from Edison - so long as the dryer is electric and you get your electricity from Edison.
 And if you buy now from a participating dealer, the low price you pay includes the cost of wiring, if any's needed.
 So when you add it up, an electric dryer can save you up to \$160 in just a few years.
+That can EDISON keep the kids in ice cream a good long time.

+PCF drive

-That can edison keep the kids in ice cream a good long time.
-PCF drive (Continued from Page 1) Last year, the money was used for: nearly 700 home visits by nurse associations, support for over 100 needy families, support for the area's 633 Boy Scouts and 658 Huron Valley Girl Scouts and aid to about 1600 servicemen and distress victims.
+(Continued from Page 1) Last year, the money was used for: nearly 700 home visits by nurse associations, support for over 100 needy families, support for the area's 633 Boy Scouts and 658 Huron Valley Girl Scouts and aid to about 1600 servicemen and distress victims.
 In addition, the money went to help cancer victims, for rehabilitation to health for 679 people, Veterans Memorial use, aid to indigent dental patients, and enjoyment of music for thousands of Symphony goers.
-Funds for youth programs, including the YMCA Youth Employment Service, for senor citizen activities, and for family service counseling for over 400 families also came from PCF.
+Funds for youth programs, including the YMCA Youth Employment Service, for senior citizen activities, and for family service counseling for over 400 families also came from PCF.

 This year's campaign is the Fund's 20th.
 It is conducted in just the City of Plymouth and the Township of Plymouth.

 Twelve elected board members run the Fund.
 They are not professional fund raisers, and they serve without pay.
-They include: Frank Palmloop can be made around the er, president, Dr. William City, and that his department Covington, vice-president, would sign a long-term con- Betty Korte, treasurer, Reva Barber, John Herb, John Bloxsom, Rev. Alfred Ren-Elizabeth Holmes, Russell "The big sin in the water Isbister and Margaret Mur- DBT operating Serving our country earnings up \$300,000 for '65 Detroit Bank & Trust announced today an increase in year-to-date net operating earnings of \$300,413 and 15 cents a share over the same period for 1964.
-The announcement was made jointly by Chairman Raymond T. Perring and President Charles H. Hewitt.
-Net operating earnings for the first three quarters of 1965 were \$7,846,375 and \$3.70 a share versus \$7,545,-962 and \$3.55 a share for Roger W. Warner Airman Second Class Roger R. Warner, son of Mr. and Mrs. S. L. Warner of 305 N. Holbrook, has completed with honors a special U.S. Air Force course at Goodfellow AFB, Tex., for communications technicians.
-Airman Warner, who received advanced radio training, is being assigned to an Air Force support unit in England.
+They include: Frank Palmer, president, Dr. William Covington, vice-president, Betty Korte, treasurer, Reva Barber, John Herb, John Rates are set at cost plus a Bloxsom, Rev. Alfred Ren-Elizabeth Holmes, Russell "The big sin in the water Isbister and Margaret Mur-

+Serving our country

+Roger W. Warner

+Airman Second Class Roger R. Warner, son of Mr. and Mrs. S. L. Warner of 305 N. Holbrook, has completed with honors a special U.S. Air Force course at Goodfellow AFB, Tex., for communications technicians.

+earnings of \$300,413 and 15 cents a share over the same Airman Warner, who received advanced radio train-The announcement was ing, is being assigned to an made jointly by Chairman Air Force support unit in Raymond T. Perring and President Charles H. Hewitt.
+England.

 The airman, a graduate of Plymouth High School, attended Ferris State College at Big Rapids, Mich.
 He is a member of Theta Xi.

-Can you invest a dollar OR MORE A DAY ..... to build an estate, or accumulate an investment fund or buy an interest in American industry?
+Can you invest a dollar OR MORE A DAY

+to build an estate, or accumulate an investment fund or buy an interest in American industry?
 Many Mutual Funds have plans to aid you to invest as little or as much as you wish on a systematic basis.
-Phone or write today Investment Securities

 ANDREW C. REID & CO.
-Member Detroit Stock Exchange Philadelphia - Baltimore Stock Exchange DONALD BURLESON, Resident Partner MAYFLOWER HOTEL Phone GL 3-1890 - If No Answer Phone GL 3-1977
+Member Detroit Stock Exchange Philadelphia - Baltimore Stock Exchange DONALD BURLESON, Resident Partner